Haimma/login-days-package/README.md

 now to build the DB
 http://localhost:3000/createdb

-now uncomment line 8 in app.js
+now uncomment line 8 in app.js and run this lines in the url

 http://localhost:3000/createusersstable